-Join faculty and your Masters cohort at Lane End, a purpose built conference venue set in 26 acres of the Chilterns countryside in Buckinghamshire, UK.
+Join faculty and your Masters cohort at Missenden Abbey in Buckinghamshire, England.
+This 12th Centuary abbey with vaulted ceilings, dramatic landscape and sumptuous cuisine it makes for a perfect learning environment.
 Review everything you’ve learned and practice it in a safe space, guided by your expert faculty.
 Feel immersed in learning that’s strengthened through collaboration, and build powerful network relationships with like-minded peers.

 Cohort Community Days